bilashcse/covid-summary/README.md

 "covid-summary" is a simple cli app to show live updates of covid-19.
 You can check live updates for whole worlds or specify by country.

 ## Features
-* Live covid-19 latest updates about worlds total death, active cases, confirm & recovered count.
+* Live covid-19 updates of total death, active cases, confirm & recovered count for whole world.
-* Specific Countries covid-19 latest live update for total death, active cases, confirm & recovered count
+* Specific Countries covid-19 latest live updates for total death, active cases, confirm & recovered count

 ## Installation